paawak/blog/code/transaction-demo/spring-transaction/spring-trx-jms-db/README.md

 ## UI

 ### book.html (http://localhost:8090/spring-trx-jms-db/book.html)

+This POSTs the data into a JMS Queue.
+It is then picked up by a JmsQueueConsumer, which does the following:

 - Saves data in 2 different tables within the same Postgres schema: **genre** and **author**
 - The table **genre** has an auto-increment primary key.
 - The table **author** expects an unique primary key id every time from the user